friendlyhank/etcd-3.4-annotated/README.md

 ### Setting up a cluster of three machines

-Next we can explore the power of etcd cluster.
-We use go-raft as the underlay distributed protocol which provide consistency and persistence of all the machines in the cluster.
-The will allow if the minor machine dies, the cluster will still be able to performance correctly.
-Also if most of the machines dead and restart,  we will recover from the previous state of the cluster.
+Next let's explore the use of etcd clustering.
+We use go-raft as the underlying distributed protocol which provides consistency and persistence of the data across all of the etcd instances.

-Now it's time to dig into the full etcd API and other guides.

-The first one will be
+Let start by creating 3 new etcd instances.

 [fulldoc]: ./Documentation/docs.md
 [api]: ./Documentation/dev-guide/api_reference_v3.md